 DIY Cardboard Car Ramp – Play While Learning Chinese Vehicle Names!

-Despite my efforts in offering various types of toys equally to my children, my 2.5yo son is 110% obsessed with vehicles.
+Despite my efforts to offer my children various types of toys, my son is 110% obsessed with vehicles.
 He is often holding at least one car in each hand!
 If he isn’t chatting our ears off, he’s making zoooom zoooom zooooooooooom sounds and driving something around!

 In keeping with our child-led, play-based learning style, we made a cardboard car ramp and practiced saying Chinese words related to driving and racing.